 The model is a combination of free and premium.
 It involves two versions of the same mobile app — one version supports basic functionality and is offered for free, while the premium version includes additional features.

-The premise behind the model simple.
+The premise behind the model is simple.
 Users download the app and find it immensely valuable as they use it to the point where they are willing to pay for the upgrade to enjoy the additional features.

 Pros